CervixCheck

 • A tissue sample (biopsy) may be taken to see if treatment is needed.

-Tell the nurse or doctor if you are allergic to iodine or shellfish.
+• Tell the nurse or doctor if you are allergic to iodine or shellfish.

 The doctor will remove the tissue sample during the colposcopy.
-The sample is smaller than a ¼ of the size of a pencil eraser.
-It is gently removed with an instrument like a pair of tweezers.
+The sample is very small (1-2 millimeters in size).
+The sample is removed with an instrument like a pair of tweezers and is sent to the laboratory.

 Will a biopsy hurt?